DataLink’s guidance: 2021 interoperability rules for long-term sustainability

 Download “New Perspectives in Value-Based Care & Interoperability Rules for 2021: Creating Long-term Sustainability, Building Strategies Post-pandemic and Leveraging Opportunities with New Government Leaders”

 After struggling through 2020, the U.S. healthcare system now faces an uphill climb in 2021.
-Based upon his record and past performance, President Joe Biden is likely to carry on federal efforts to remove interoperability roadblocks and put health data into patients’ hands.
+Based on his record and past performance, President Joe Biden is likely to carry on federal efforts to remove interoperability roadblocks and put health data into patients’ hands.

 While current federal rules require providers and payers to free patient data from behind their organizational walls for use with patient apps and broader data sharing, only 24% of providers and health plan executives surveyed view this as an opportunity and only 44% said their organizations are heading into 2021 with a solid interoperability plan in place.
 For providers and health IT vendors, one immediate change is the extension on exporting electronic health information — pushed to Dec.
 31, 2023.

-DataLink Software urges stakeholders to view interoperability not simply as a compliance issue, but as an opportunity to create long-term sustainability and build strategies for growth post-pandemic in a way that will absorb future shocks.
+DataLink urges stakeholders to view interoperability not simply as a compliance issue, but as an opportunity to create long-term sustainability and build strategies for growth post-pandemic in a way that will absorb future shocks.
 This means robust interoperability capabilities to meet the shift toward a more patient-centric, value-based healthcare system.

 Interoperability in 2021